 Sushi Meets Surf, Clique Hospitality ‘Rolls’ Out Newest Concept with Sashimi, Nigiri, Classic Handrolls, and Eclectic Sake Program

-Clique Hospitality’s latest restaurant concept, Temaki Bar: Handroll, Sushi, Sake, slated for a November 1 opening, will celebrate traditional sushi-making with Chef JoJo Ruiz, local veteran chef and San Diego native at the helm.
+Clique Hospitality’s latest restaurant concept, Temaki Bar: Handroll, Sushi, Sake, celebrates traditional sushi-making with Chef JoJo Ruiz, local veteran chef and San Diego native at the helm.
 Ruiz began his career as a sushi chef and is heading back to those roots, with the added bonus of his seafood sourcing and sustainability practices that earned him recognition with the James Beard Foundation as a Smart Catch Leader.